SafeExamBrowser/seb-server-setup/docs/install-production.rst

 Each service configuration folder contains then separate configuration folder for each individual concern of the service.
 "spring" folder contains all the Spring and Spring-Boot based configurations and the jmx folder contains configuration for JMX binding (experimental)

+For a reference of the base environment variables see: :ref:`baseenv-label`

 .. note::
-    If you need TLS encryption which is specific to your setup environment, plese refer to https://cert-manager.io/docs/ There are also some commented placholder for certificate handling within the file: ingress.yml within the example
+    If you need TLS encryption which is specific to your setup environment, please refer to https://cert-manager.io/docs/ There are also some commented placeholder for certificate handling within the file: ingress.yml within the example

 **Installation:**